Capital punishment in South Africa

-Capital punishment in South Africa was abolished on 6 June 1995 by the ruling of the Constitutional Court in the case of S v Makwanyane, following a five-year and four-month moratorium since February 1990.
+Capital punishment in South Africa was abolished on 6 June 1995 by the ruling of the Constitutional Court in the case of S v Makwanyane, following a five-year and four-month moratorium that had been in effect since February 1990.

 History

 The standard method for carrying out executions was hanging, sometimes of several convicts at the same time.
 Mandatory death penalty for murder was abolished in 1935, comparable to the similar act passed in the United Kingdom in 1957.
 Before this reform, vast numbers of delinquents were sentenced to death without having their sentences carried out, with only 24% of capital verdicts being carried out in the period 1925 to 1935 (including 7% of verdicts against women).